Test Code Billings Clinic: 1921 Mayo: TGAB Thyroglobulin Antibody, Serum

 Specimen Required

-Patient Preparation: For 12 hours before specimen collection, do not take multivitamins or dietary supplements containing biotin (vitamin B7), which is commonly found in hair, skin, and nail supplements and multivitamins.
+Patient Preparation: For 12 hours before specimen collection, patient should not take multivitamins or dietary supplements (eg, hair, skin, and nail supplements) containing biotin (vitamin B7).

 Container/Tube: Red top (gel tubes/SST are not acceptable)

-Specimen Volume: 0.6 mL
+Specimen Volume: 0.6 mL serum

 Specimen Type